JessSumner/JessSumner.github.io/_posts/2016-02-04-utilizing-enumerable-and-delegate.markdown

 date: 2016-02-04 15:47:00
 ---

 This week I created a feature for my Any Rat Rescue project to display all their flyers and newsletters.
 My initial work up of this feature created a logic heavy controller.
 Several new ideas were suggested to me and in implementing these changes I learnt so much.
 My resulting solution is a tiny controller and a small, flexible object which contains most of the logic originally defined in the controller.
 This refactor incorporates the single responsability principle, object dependencies and the open-closed principle.

-My logic-heavy controller.

-What I am acheiving in this controller is enormous.
-I am retrieving contents of a known folder and returning them in a desired format and assigning them to an instance variable which can be used in the view.

 I should also add that I am currently reading through Practical Object Oriented Designs in Ruby by Sandi Metz.
-Reading chapter 3 I immediately saw problems in my original code.
+Reading chapter 3 I immediately saw problems in my code.

 I have two objects a NewsletterController and a NewsletterFinder.
 In this code there are a lot of dependencies between these two objects.
 NewsletterController knows that there is a NewsletterFinder object and it knows two methods that can be called on the NewsletterFinder object.
 I feel there is little to be done regarding the first dependency however there is no need for the NewsletterController to know the method names.